 - You can also try running the agent under the ‘root’ user, as described here: https://docs.hetrixtools.com/run-server-monitor-agent-as-root/

 (only works for the linux server monitoring agent)

-- Next up be sure to check and make sure that your cronjobs are working properly.
-You can easily check this by going to the HetrixTools Server Monitoring Agent folder on your server ‘/etc/hetrixtools/‘; there should be two log files named ‘hetrixtools_agent.log‘ and ‘hetrixtools_cron.log‘ which our agent writes data to every minute, so if your cronjobs are not working then these files will have not been recently updated (check last modified timestamp).
+- Next up, be sure to check and ensure that your cronjobs are working properly.
+You can easily check this by going to the HetrixTools Server Monitoring Agent folder on your server ‘/etc/hetrixtools/‘.
+There should be two log files named ‘hetrixtools_agent.log‘ and ‘hetrixtools_cron.log‘, which our agent writes data to every minute, so if your cronjobs are not working, then these files will have not been recently updated (check last modified timestamp).

 If your cronjobs are not working properly or if you cannot figure out whether or not they are working at all, you should ask your system admin for assistance.

 - Check the agent log files ‘hetrixtools_agent.log‘ and ‘hetrixtools_cron.log‘ located in ‘/etc/hetrixtools/‘ for any errors.
 These log files may contain errors related to why the agent isn’t able to send any data to our platform.
 If you find any errors in these files, you can open a support ticket on our website and contact our support department to provide you with further assistance (be sure to paste the encountered errors in the ticket).

 - Make sure that your server isn’t having network connectivity issues, specifically issues in sending out data.

 - Another possible issue would be if your server is experiencing critically high load, so it cannot perform routine basic tasks, such as running the agent or sending out its data (i.e.: 100% cpu load).